-The Lycian Way is an epic long-distance hiking trail which follows the Teke peninsula in the Mediterranean part of South Turkey, taking explorers through nature, culture and time.
-Hikers will discover numerous fascinating historical sites along this route whilst at the same time exploring lessor known areas of Turkey’s natural beauty.
-From breath taking coastline to fruit-filled rural hamlets this trail will lead its’ followers on a truly enriching cultural adventure.
-With 509 km of walkway to cover, hiking the whole trail is a big commitment as it takes around a month to complete but choosing a section to hike for a day or two is still a very rewarding way to spend some of your holiday.
+If you want to discover Turkey then this epic trail is the perfect place to start.
+The Lycian Way is a long-distance hiking trail which follows the Teke peninsula in the Mediterranean part of South Turkey.
+You will explore local nature, culture and history.
+There are numerous fascinating historical sites for you to visit along this route.
+Whilst at the same time you can explore lessor known areas of Turkey’s natural beauty.
+From breath taking coastline to fruit-filled rural hamlets this trail will lead you on a truly enriching cultural adventure.
+With 509 km of walkway to cover, hiking the whole trail is a big commitment.
+It takes around a month to complete so unless you are a seasoned hiker choosing a section to hike for a day or two is perhaps more realistic.
+You will still find it a very rewarding way to spend some of your holiday.

 Following the Trail

-The route, which was ‘launched’ in 1999 after a significant research project, is not comprised of one single road; it combines old Roman roads, forest trails and dirt tracks connecting an impressive total of 25 antiquated sites which tell the story of the great Lycian League.
+The route, which was ‘launched’ in 1999 after a significant research project.
+It is not, however, comprised of one single road.
+There are a combination old Roman roads, forest trails and dirt tracks.
+Impressively a total of 25 antiquated sites are connected by the trail, which tell the story of the great Lycian League.
 The intention for this project was to both preserve and share the ancient marvels which populate this epic trail and to bring tourism to more rural areas of Turkey.

-A British/Turkish amateur historian named Kate Clow embarked on the mammoth task of researching, designing and waymarking this epic trail, rallying political and financial support and assembling a team of volunteers to help plan the best route.
-Furthermore, she has created fantastic resources to allow travellers to make the most out of the route including a guidebook for the trail and in collaboration with the Turkish Culture Routes Society a Lycian Way app (available on iphone and android) which gives extensive information on points of interest, contoured maps and accommodation options.
+A British/Turkish amateur historian named Kate Clow embarked on the mammoth task of researching, designing and waymarking this epic trail.
+She rallied political and financial support and assembled a team of volunteers to help plan the best route.
+Furthermore, she has created fantastic resources to allow travellers like you to make the most out of the route.
+These include a guidebook for the trail and in collaboration with the Turkish Culture Routes Society a Lycian Way app.
+The app is available to you on iphone and android.
+They give you extensive information on points of interest, contoured maps and accommodation options.

-The standard waymarks for the route reflect the colours of the Turkish flag (although other colours are also used), you will see red and white rectangles painted on rocks and garden walls which are more frequent in areas where the trail curves and coils and less frequent on straighter parts of the route.
-There are also signposts along the route topped with the header Likya Yolu with yellow arrows below pointing in the direction of the nearest calling points in either direction of the walkway.
+The standard waymarks for the route reflect the colours of the Turkish flag (although other colours are also used).
+You will see red and white rectangles painted on rocks and garden walls.
+These are more frequent in areas where the trail curves and coils and less frequent on straighter parts of the route.
+You should look out for signposts along the route topped with the header Likya Yolu.
+Yellow arrows are position below pointing you in the direction of the nearest calling points in each direction of the walkway.

 For a taste of traditional village life you could try the route which goes between the villages of Uzumlu, Islamlar, Bezirgan and Saribelen.
-These are all local villages to Kalkan which have kept their traditional charm and are scarcely populated with families of farmers and shepherds.
-Expect to see old stone houses, wooden “ambarlar” where food is stored on stilts, a multitude of orchards with organic fruit trees and friendly-faced locals and of course the odd Mosque.
+These villages are all local to Kalkan.
+They have kept their traditional charm and are scarcely populated with families of farmers and shepherds.
+You will see old stone houses and wooden “ambarlar” where food is stored on stilts.
+You will come across multitudes of orchards with organic fruit trees, friendly-faced locals and of course the odd Mosque.

-Spring is a particularly good time to walk this section as the villages of Bezirgan and Saribelen are full of blossoming almond trees.
-This section of the route is 23 km long with a steep incline between Bezirgan and Saribelen, so by the time you get to the end you may want to stay in one of the pansiyons at Saribelen for the night and regain some strength.
+Spring is a particularly good time for you to walk this section.
+During this time the villages of Bezirgan and Saribelen are full of blossoming almond trees.
+This section of the route is 23 km long with a steep incline between Bezirgan and Saribelen.
+So by the time you get to the end you may want to stay in one of the pansiyons at Saribelen for the night and regain some strength.

-All of the start and end points for the above short routes can be accessed by public transport in the form of the local dolmus services.
-These are small minibuses that charge a minimal fee and travel to other towns and main bus stations for connecting journeys.
+You can access the start and end points for the above short routes by public transport.
+This is in the form of the local Dolmus services.
+These are small minibuses that charge you a minimal fee.
+They travel to other towns and main bus stations for connecting journeys.

 Nature & Wildlife